DanielRamosAcosta/tepper/README.md

 ## About

 This library is a modern implementation of supertest, typescript-first and promise first for the modern ages.
-Right now it's usage is restricted to jest.
+It supports jest and vitest.

 ## Installation